Lonka-Pardhu/Shopping_Ecom-site/README.md

 ---

-The E-Commerce Platform, developed using ***Html , Css and Express.js***, showcases my proficiency in creating engaging and interactive user interfaces.
-It features a secure user authentication system and dynamic product page interactions.
-The project highlights my strong frontend skills and foundational knowledge in backend development, using JSON for efficient data management.

----

-### Key Features:
-Responsive User Authentication: Implemented secure user registration and login functionalities using ***Express.js*** for backend management.
+A user-friendly e-commerce platform developed using ***Html , Css and Express.js***, with innovative features like 'more' and 'less' buttons, optimizing page loading.
+Implemented robust user authentication using ***Express.js*** and **RESTful APIs**, with industry-level form validation.
+Fetching products dynamically through APIs and managing data with **JSON**, the project showcases comprehensive
+UI/UX design skills.
+Currently converting this vanilla js project to **React** project for enhanced functionality and scalability.

 ---